 I appreciate people who have taken the time to give themselves a strong online presence.
 People who blog about their fields or who have active, lively social profiles centered around their area of expertise are always of interest to me.
 Yes, I do Google candidates, and I do look for those who are making an effort to stand out.

 Work doesn't have to be your life, but I do appreciate people who are passionate enough and knowledgeable enough about what they do to join the vast online conversation.
 Incidentally, that also shows me that they understand the value and the mechanics of developing a good online reputation, something that's an asset for people who are joining my company in particular.

 A resume is just a brochure.
 It's useful, but it's a marketing peace.
 It only shows you what the candidate wants you to see.

 By contrast, looking at the methods the candidate chooses in order to conduct his or her job search tells you so much more about how they act and think.
 Are they passive candidates who take a scattershot approach, hoping to get lucky?
 Or do they carefully and thoughtfully pick their targets and their approach in a meaningful way?
 When you look at it this way, it's easy to see who the worthiest candidates are.

-Logan Chierotti is the co-founder and COO of InternetReputation.com, named the #1 internet reputation management company by BestSEOs in 2014.
-In 2010 he sold a consumer goods company and launched InternetReputation.com because he saw the need for an online brand management company.
-It now has over 10,000 customers after its humble beginings as a basement startup.
+Logan Chierotti is the co-founder and COO of InternetReputation.com, named the No. 1 internet reputation management company by BestSEOs in 2014.
+In 2010, Chierotti sold a consumer goods company and launched InternetReputation.com because he saw the need for an online brand management company.
+InternetReputation.com now has more than 10,000 customers after its humble beginnings as a basement startup.
 Chierotti also has extensive experience in search engine optimization, business development, brand management, and tech startups.